 Likewise, spinal stenosis sufferers may find lasting relief from surgery, as long as the disc is truly the source of symptoms.
 In these circumstances, discectomy and laminectomy is the preferred path of therapy.
 Remember that central stenosis is incredibly common to experience in the neck as we age and most minor to moderate canal narrowing conditions are not problematic.

-Cervical Herniated Disc Surgery Dangers
+Herniated Disc Surgery in the Neck

 All spinal surgeries may create potentially serious health risks.
 Cervical surgeries are particularly delicate to perform, given the small structures involved and the close proximity to major blood vessels and other crucial anatomical features.